Architecture of Montreal: Other notable structures

 The Olympic Stadium was the main venue for the 1976 Summer Olympics.
 It features the world's tallest inclined tower.

 Other significant works of modern architecture in Montreal include the Brutalist Place Bonaventure, the world's second largest commercial building when it was completed in 1967, Ludwig Mies van der Rohe's Westmount Square and Roger Taillibert's controversial Olympic Stadium, which incorporates the world's tallest inclined tower, at 175 metres.

 Montreal architects Pierre Boulva and Jacques David completed a number of modernist landmarks in the 1960s, including the Palais de justice de Montréal, 500 Place D'Armes, Théâtre Maisonneuve, the Dow Planetarium and the Place-des-Arts, Atwater and Lucien-L'Allier metro stations.

 In 2006, the city was recognized by the international design community as a UNESCO City of Design, one of the three world design capitals.

+Outdoor staircases

+Tens of thousands of iconic spiral staircases are found on the outside of buildings in Montreal, which can be especially dangerous for apartment dwellers, e.g., during freezing rainstorms.

 Heritage conservation

 The Conseil du patrimoine de Montréal advises the municipal government on matters related to heritage building preservation.
 A pair of non-governmental groups have worked to preserve Montreal historic buildings since the 1970s: Save Montreal, co-founded by Michael Fish in 1974, and Heritage Montreal, founded by Phyllis Lambert two years later.
 In 1979, Lambert founded the Canadian Centre for Architecture (CCA), an architecture museum and research centre located in downtown Montreal.
 In October 2009, Lambert, Heritage Montreal and others formed a think tank called the Institut de politiques alternatives de Montréal to advise the city on a range of matters including urban planning, development and heritage.